ddehun/coling2022_reweighting_sts/README.md

 # Reweighting Strategy based on Synthetic Data Identification for Sentence Similarity

-This repository is the code for Reweighting Strategy based on Synthetic Data Identification for Sentence Similarity (COLING2022).
+This repository is the code for our paper, "Reweighting Strategy based on Synthetic Data Identification for Sentence Similarity" (COLING2022).

 ## How to Begin

 - Install required packages in ``requirements.txt``.
-- Download benchmark datasets (STSb, QQP, and MRPC) from [this](TBA) drive link.
+- Download preprocessed benchmark datasets (STSb, QQP, and MRPC) from [this](TBA) drive link.
 - Prepare PAWS-QQP dataset following [this](https://github.com/google-research-datasets/paws) repository, and locate it in ``datasets/benchmarks/paws/``.

 ## How to Reproduce